ajbrookhouse/LegoGuitar/README.md

 If you want to make other guitar shapes, you will need to adjust the parameters for the guitar equation used in the guitarCurve function.
 I found this equation and parameters on this website (http://www.mnealon.eosc.edu/The_Nealon_Equation.html).
 It has the equation parameters for other shapes like Strat and Tele.

 As I progress with the project, I will upload images to show how it worked out!
 I just got the last legos I needed to get started and am now working on building the bottom plate.
 If anyone else tries something like this or uses this program, let me know!
 I would think that is really cool.

+Here is some example output the program produced.
+The first just shows how to make the shape of the guitar, and the second is turning an image I found online into a lego mosaic on the guitar.

+Images/GuitarGridAndLines.png

+Images/Stormtrooper_Guitar.png